Public Records Act Basics

 PRA - Agency Obligations: a Starting Point

 MRSC has developed a concise checklist detailing the basic PRA procedural requirements.
 Use this checklist as a starting point for creating an agency's PRA program.
-Re-designed and revised with minor clarifications in March 2021.
+Updated March 2021.

 Download in PDF